parmentelat/mac-notebook/README.md

 In a nutshell, you can open any notebook (or directory) under your home directory, in a jupyter classic notebook, from the command line; the tool will spawn a jupyter server as needed.

+When requested to, the tool has a feature to run jupyter servers in virtualenvs, if it can find such virtualenvs along the way from a notebook up to your home directory.
+See below for details.

 **NOTE:** as of now, installation is not automated.

 ## Usage